AN ACT RELATING TO THE ENERGY SECURITY AND RELIABILITY ACT

 (11) any applicable state, regional or municipal plans;

-(14) in the case of proposed removal of a dam that formerly related to or was incident to the generation of electric energy, but which was not subject to a memorandum of understanding dated prior to January 1, 2006 relating to its removal, the potential for and value of future power production.
+(14) in the case of proposed removal of a dam that formerly related to or was incident to the generation of electric energy, the potential for and value of future power production.

 (b) If the state agency having jurisdiction finds that the proposed project will serve the public good, and, in case of any waters designated by the board as outstanding resource waters, will preserve or enhance the values and activities sought to be protected by designation, the agency shall issue its order approving the application.
 The order shall include conditions for minimum stream flow to protect fish and instream aquatic life, as determined by the agency of natural resources, and such other conditions as the agency having jurisdiction considers necessary to protect any element of the public good listed above.
 Otherwise it shall issue its order disapproving the application.